joedunn123456789/landingpagetest1/README.md

 # My Project - Landing Page Test

 Welcome to my project!
-This is a simple landing page showcasing Gigi's lifestyle as an elite powerlifter, gamer, and car enthusiast.
+This is a simple landing page

 ## View the Landing Page